 Summarise & Save This Content On

-If you enjoy oat-based snacks, there's plenty more to try on the blog.
-My no bake flapjacks are another easy, make-ahead option, and you might also like my classic flapjacks, banana, peanut butter & honey flapjacks or chewy granola bars.
-For breakfast, air fryer baked oats or a bowl of Nutella porridge are great oat-based choices too.
+If you love oat-based snacks, you might also like my classic flapjacks, banana, peanut butter & honey flapjacks or chewy granola bars.
+For breakfast, air fryer baked oats or a bowl of Nutella porridge are equally delicious ways to enjoy oats.

 We loved these energy balls, so tasty and filling.
 Perfect for the teens lunchboxes! ⭐️⭐️⭐️⭐️⭐️